 One of my favorite Spanish vegetarian recipes that I recently cooked is Espinacas con Garbanzos.

 In English, this dish translates to Spinach and Chickpeas.
-It is an Andalusian Tapas dish that is common not only in the said region but also in the rest of the country.
+It is an Andalusian Tapas dish that is common in the said region and the rest of the country.

 Espinacas con Garbanzos originated in the Middle East.
-In time, it got incorporated into the Mediterranean cuisine.
+In time, it got incorporated into Mediterranean cuisine.

-Spain easily embraced this dish because it already makes use of garbanzos or chickpeas in many of its traditional dishes.
+Spain easily embraced this dish because it already uses garbanzos or chickpeas in many of its traditional dishes.

 If you are in the mood for Spanish vegetable dishes that are perfect for a light meal, Espinacas con Garbanzos will surely delight your taste buds.
 It can also be served as tapas or as a side dish to your main meal.